primadi/lokstra/docs/00-introduction/examples/04-multi-deployment/README.md

 - ❌ No manual router setup
 - ❌ No manual handler registration
 - ❌ No deployment-specific registration functions
+- ❌ No metadata structs in service code
-- ✅ Just factory registration + LoadAndBuild!
+- ✅ Just factory registration with options + LoadAndBuild!

 ---